Hopperton railway station: History

 To avoid confusion with Allerton station in Liverpool, the station's name was changed to Hopperton on 21 September 1925.
 For most of its operation, the York-Harrogate line did not have Sunday services.
 A brief appearance of a Sunday service is noted in the July 1937 Bradshaw timetable, but none of these services called at Hopperton.
 During World War II, from May 1943, services declined slightly, dropping from seven trains to York and six to Harrogate, to six to York and five to Harrogate, with Sunday services discontinued.

 Hopperton station survived the nationalisation of the railways but saw a significant reduction in services by the summer of 1958.
 The timetable of that period shows only two trains to York and one to York on Saturdays only.
 The station was one of four on the line to close to passengers on 15 September 1958, the others being Hessay, Marston Moor, and Goldsborough.
 Finally, Hopperton station closed to goods traffic on 5 November 1962.

+On 26 August 2026, there was a near miss between a telehandler and a train at the user-worked crossing at the station site.